 Above the forest, the grey rock is black in places, speckled by the rain, which, further up, is replaced by newly fallen snow.
 In the sunshine, this snow is a blinding white, which, as the sun sets, turns yellow and finally pink, before another greyish-black cloud surges up from the valley, enveloping the mountain.

-Many of the plant species mentioned here are dealt with in detail elsewhere on this website, see Mountain plants: Himalayan flora, and Traditional medicine.
+Many of the plant species mentioned here are dealt with in detail on the pages Traditional medicine, and Plants – Mountain plants: Himalayan flora.

 Patches of more humid forest are found here and there, dominated by an oak, Cyclobalanopsis lamellosa, and various chestnuts of the genus Castanopsis, which have edible fruits.
 Other species include a tree fern, Cyathea spinulosa, and a screw palm, Pandanus nepalensis.
-In open areas, I observe shrubs like Osbeckia stellata, of the melastoma family, with gorgeous reddish-violet flowers, the prickly Mimosa rubicaulis ssp. himalayana, which is often scrambling over other bushes, and Callicarpa macrophylla, of the vervain family, growing to 3 metres high and displaying pretty, violet inflorescences.
+In open areas, I observe shrubs like Osbeckia stellata, of the melastoma family, with gorgeous reddish-violet flowers, the prickly Mimosa rubicaulis ssp. himalayana, which is often scrambling over other bushes, and Callicarpa macrophylla, of the vervain family (Verbenaceae), growing to a height of 3 m and displaying pretty, violet inflorescences.

 Various herbs grow along the trail, such as Justicia adhatoda, of the acanthus family, Aeginetia indica, of the broomrape family, which is parasitic on various grass species, and the beautiful Martynia annua, of the sesame family, which is introduced from America, but has become naturalized in many lower Himalayan valleys.